 Buy a Sim Card

 Sim cards are helpful in all countries, but particularly in Egypt.
-Many hotels only have WiFi in the lobby or other public spaces, so if you expect to communicate with guides or drivers, you’ll likely want cell service so you can make calls, check WhatsApp messages, or send emails.
+Many hotels only have WiFi in the lobby or other public spaces, so if you expect to communicate with guides or drivers, you’ll want cell service to make calls, check WhatsApp messages, or send emails.

 Download Uber and Careem

 Once you have cell service, it’s easy to use rideshare services to get around.
 Uber and Careem work just like your apps do at home — you can hail (or schedule) rides and pay by credit card with the click of a button.
 You’ll get cheaper rates than negotiating directly and won’t have to worry about scams.